Affiliations: CTO, Opera Software; Chairman, YesLogic

 info-box.
 Instead of tables, the markup in my alternative version uses

-semantic HTML elements (dl, dt, dt, ol, li
+semantic HTML elements (dl, dt, dt, ol, li) combined with

 some of the more advanced features of CSS 2.1.
 In particular, inline-block and counters are used to replicate the traditional presentation of info-boxes.